FPGA-MAFIA/fpga_mafia_wiki/docs/rvc/common/ctrl.md

 ```

 if x1 == x2 then it means that we have to flush the instructions in Q101H and Q100H and start fetching instructions from the new address.
- - flush in our context means that we have to change instructions on Q100H and Q101H into NOP's instruction into the pipeline.
-In this case we have to insert **2 NOP**.
+ - flush in our context means that we have to change instructions in Q100H and Q101H into NOP's.
+In that case we have to insert **2 NOP's**.

  ```
  logic IndirectBranchQ102H;